IPL 2023 Auction Rules, Regulations, Player Retention, Right to Match, Purse Value, Trade Window:

 The upcoming season of the Indian T20 League will be special for the fans as well as for the cricketers as it would once again retain the historic home and away format.
 For the last three seasons, the IPL has been held in just a couple of venues.

-This article will take you through IPL 2023 Auction Rules, Regulations, Player Retention Details, Trade Window etc.
+This article will take you through IPL 2023 Auction Rules, Regulations, Player Retention Details, Trade Window, Purse Value, etc.

-- Auction set to be held in mid December.
+- Auction is set to be held on 23rd December in Kochi.

 - Gujarat Titans denied trades of Sai Kishore and Tewatia.

 Sunrisers Hyderabad: Umran Malik, Abhishek Sharma, Aiden Markram, Fazalhaq Farooqi, Glenn Phillips, Kartik Tyagi, Bhuvneshwar Kumar, Marco Jansen, Rahul Tripathi, Abdul Samad, T. Natarajan, Washington Sundar